bhavithravananca/Infosys-Springboard-Repository/milestone2/README.md

 Sidebar-based navigation

-Visual feedback and animations

 8. Ngrok Integration

-Streamlit app hosted locally
+Streamlit application hosted locally

 Ngrok used to generate a public URL

-Enables live demonstrations and remote access
+Enables remote access and live demonstrations

 🛠 Technologies Used